kmsmith137/ch_frb_l1/MANUAL.md

   - The L0 simulator can only simulate noise; it cannot simulate pulses or replay RFI captures.

-  - No FPGA counts yet.
+  - The L1 server doesn't pass FPGA-count timestamps to L1b yet.

   - There is currently a technical issue in the bonsai code which requires an artificially large bonsai chunk size (8 seconds)